Menu

 Connecting the African Flowers

-When it comes to connecting your African flowers lay your hexagons right sides facing and double crochet along one edge starting and finishing in the chain 1 spaces.
+When it comes to connecting your African flowers lay your hexagons right sides facing and dc along one edge starting and finishing in the chain 1 spaces.

 3 Africa Flower crochet pieces, 2 as African flower granny squares.